 Detailed Wimp Reviews Below

-The Magic Kingdom for Wimps
+Magic Kingdom for Wimps

-Rides to (Probably) Avoid at the Magic Kingdom
+Magic Kingdom Rides to (Probably) Avoid

 In general, it’s likely you wouldn’t want to head to the mountains.
 In Disney terms, that means you should stay away from the big four rides that form the park’s “mountain range”:

-- I’ve done this one once.
+I’ve done this one once.
 It was ok.
 I survived.
 Not gonna lie, it’s a good thing those characters are cute because I did not appreciate that last drop.

-- Nope Nope Nope, with a side of Nope.
+Nope Nope Nope, with a side of Nope.
 Not only do we have to sit one in front of the other (which means I can’t hold someone’s hand for safety and security), it is dark and fast.
 No thank you.

-- Big Thunder Mountain Railroad
+Big Thunder Mountain Railroad

-- This is the ride that my 6-year-old convinced me to go on with him while hubby watched the sleeping baby.
+This is the ride that my 6-year-old convinced me to go on with him while hubby watched the sleeping baby.
 I held his hand so tightly; “don’t worry mummy, I’ll keep you safe”.
 My 1st grader has more guts than I do.
 That’s terrific.

-- Seven Dwarfs Mine Train
+Seven Dwarfs Mine Train

-Rides to (Possibly) Give a Try at the Magic Kingdom
+Magic Kingdom Rides to Give a Try

-- Tomorrowland Transit Authority PeopleMover
+Tomorrowland Transit Authority PeopleMover

 This gentle ride takes guests on a “grand-circle tour” of Tomorrowland and enters into the show buildings of some of the attractions.

-- The Haunted Mansion
+The Haunted Mansion

-- Pirates of the Caribbean
+Pirates of the Caribbean

-- This one seems perfectly chill at first, but be warned.
+This one seems perfectly chill at first, but be warned.
 There is a drop near the middle.
 It isn’t that big, but it exists

 There are plenty of other great rides, shows, and attractions available, including the nightly fireworks show, Peter Pan’s Flight, the retro Carousel of Progress, and Buzz Lightyear’s Space Ranger Spin.

-Rides to (Probably/Possibly) Avoid at Epcot
+EPCOT Rides to (Probably) Avoid

 If they don’t understand what is going on (language barrier) or just don’t care, you are in for one heck of a ride.
 Hubby convinced me to ride a second time and I wimped out just before boarding.
 He had a rough launch the second time and was squeamish for the rest of the day.

-- I’m already not a huge fan of riding fast in cars.
+I’m already not a huge fan of riding fast in cars.
 This did not help my fear.

-Rides to (Possibly) Give a Try at Epcot
+EPCOT Rides to Give a Try

-- Frozen Ever After
+Frozen Ever After

-- We haven’t done this ride since it was changed from Maelstrom.
+We haven’t done this ride since it was changed from Maelstrom.
 As memory serves me, the drops weren’t crazy.
 About as tame as Pirates of the Caribean over in the Magic Kingdom.
 Totally doable, but again, the drops exist.

-- If you haven’t ridden in Soarin’ yet, take a look at the video below.
+If you haven’t ridden in Soarin’ yet, take a look at the video below.
 You are strapped into a harness that simulates being in a paraglider, sure.
 But you really aren’t more than a few feet off the ground.
 If you really are that scared, ask for the row at the bottom, the CM will know which one to sit you in.
 Also, the screen wraps all the way around so your peripherals are fooled into thinking you are actually soaring over Mount Everest.